Eczema, also known as dermatitis, is a common condition that can cause skin irritation. If you have eczema, you might have many questions.

 It might be tempting, but try to resist the urge to scratch any skin affected by eczema.
 Scratching can cause damage, worsen your eczema, and make your skin feel even itchier.

 Types of eczema

 The most common type of eczema is atopic eczema.
-This is essentially an allergic condition, caused by the immune system “overreacting” to harmless things in your environment.
+This is an allergic condition caused by the immune system overreacting to harmless things in your environment.